ag10717/spark-release-check/README.md

           echo "Completed PACKAGING"
 ```

 Our "Build" job simply runs `make build-aws` which in the Makefile just runs `go build -o bootstrap main.go`.
-We then package this up into a zip that can be used to upload to AWS Lambda.

-We then publish that artifact and our Build job is considered complete.
+We then package this up into a zip that can be used to upload to AWS Lambda and then publish that artifact.
+To which we can say our Build job is considered complete.

 ```yaml
       - name: Publish